yandex-cloud/docs/en/vpc/concepts/network.md

 _A cloud network_ is similar to a traditional LAN in a data center.
 Cloud networks are created in folders and used for transmitting information between cloud resources and connecting resources to the internet.

-Public IP addresses are used for providing internet access to and from {{ compute-full-name }} VMs and database hosts.
+Public IP addresses are used for providing internet access to and from Yandex Compute Cloud VMs and database hosts.

 ### Filtering outgoing traffic {#egress-traffic-filter}